 Winding up a company

-Winding up a company – also known as liquidating a company – simply means the formal closing of your limited company by a licensed insolvency practitioner, who will act as the liquidator and make sure every legal requirement is taken care of.
+Winding up a company – also known as liquidating a company – simply means the formal closing of your limited company.
+You must involve a licensed insolvency practitioner, who will act as the liquidator.
+They will take care of every legal requirement.

 The first step of winding up a limited company is to get a complete picture of your business as it stands now.
 This will give us the understanding we need to advise you on the best way forward.